cosynus-lix/sabbath/README.md

 You can change the algorithm in the `task` parameter (using `dwcl` and `reach`).
 Look at the help `verify.py --h` to get a list of the available options.

-## Verificatio of hybrid systems
+## Invariant Verification of Hybrid Systems

 The tool can verify a hybrid system is safe

-## Stability for hybrid systems
+## Stability Verification of Hybrid Systems